sunnysidedenver/regis_msds_practicum2/README.md

 The model was run twice.
 The first time it was run with the predictand being the number of fires.
 This yielded a low model accuracy < 50% and none of the features of importance outperformed a random number.

-In order to improve the model output the the firest were binned into 4 categories.
+In order to improve the model output the the fires were binned into 4 numerical categories.

 - A few fires (1) = 0-3